 You might also like

-IDP European Consultants in Bucarest for the last meeting of the SEED project co-funded by the European programme Erasmus+.
+IDP European Consultants in Bratislava for the fourth meeting of OER CRAFT project funded by Erasmus+.

 Evidence-based results on trends and dynamics of Adult Learning: IDP European Consultants joined the second Transnational Project Meeting of LEAP